South West Queensland: Transport

 Major roads in the region include the Mitchell Highway out of outback New South Wales and the Balonne Highway which travels east from St George to Cunnamulla.
 The Warrego Highway travels in an east–west direction across the north of the region.
 The northern tip of the Castlereagh Highway passes through the south east of the region, terminating at St George.
 Also passing through St George is the Carnarvon Highway and the Diamantina Development Road is slowly being upgraded.

 The region is serviced by seven airports, including Dirranbandi Airport, Roma Airport, St George Airport, Charleville Airport, Thargomindah Airport, Cunnamulla Airport and Quilpie Airport.
 The Western railway line reached Charleville in 1888.

 A branch line to Cunnamulla was opened in 1898.
 Today, The Westlander passenger train service operates between Brisbane and Charleville.
 The South Western railway line passes through Thallon in the south east corner of the region.

 Environment

 Bioregions in the area include the Mulga Lands.
 Mulga is a shrub or small tree native to arid outback Australia which has developed extensive adaptations to the dry conditions.
 There is an isolated population of rufous-crowned emu-wren living in spinifex shrubland which is found in the region.
 The Dingo Fence runs through the region and is the world's longest fence.

 The region is covered by red, brown and grey clays.
 Red sands and earths predominate, which is typical of arid Australia.

+In 2013, a small population of the elusive night parrot was discovered in South West Queensland.

+The region is targeted by wildlife smugglers.
+Albino blue-tongued skinks, bearded dragons and shinglebacks have been intercepted in packages bound for China.